 4. Press the power button on the camera.
 It will blink orange and then turn green.

 5. It usually takes awhile for the camera connect.

 6. The software might say Visualizer Not Connected.
 Just turn the camera off and on again and then wait 5 minutes.

-Microscopes are used by the students in many lab exercises.
-Instructors also need to learn to use the instructor microscope and the LAS EZ & Leica AirLab software which will allow them to project the microscope images in real time.
+Microscope are used by the students in many lab exercises.
+Instructors also need to learn to use the instructor microscope and the LAS EZ & Leica AirLab Icon Guide software which will allow them to project the microscope images in real time.